fastai/course-v3/docs/deployment_zeit.md

 ## Step 7: Deploy
 On the terminal, make sure you are in the local directory you created in Step 3.

-To kick off deployment, in the terminal type
+To kick off deployment, type in the terminal:
 ```bash
 now
 ```

 Copy the url that Now assigns the project (shown on the terminal) - example [https://deployml-copied-url.now.sh](https://deployml-copied-url.now.sh)

 When the deployment finishes and it shows *"> Success!
-Deployment ready"* on the terminal, type in the terminal
+Deployment ready"* on the terminal, type in the terminal:
 ```
 now alias https://deployml-copied-url.now.sh what-you-want
 ```